The Royal Trap: Development

 The Royal Trap was developed by Hanako Games, which also created Cute Knight, Cute Knight Kingdom, Magical Diary, and Long Live the Queen.
 The game was created with the Ren'Py visual novel engine and features an opening theme written by Matthew Myers and performed by Natasha Cox of the band Mankind Is Obsolete.
 The character art was done by Yui Sumeragi, while the event CGs were created by AQU.
 The story and the code was developed by Papillion.
 The game's logo was designed by Jeff Zhao.

 Reception

-Technology Tell's Jenni Lada rated the game "A", opining: "There’s a depth to the characters and story that make it feel more real than other visual novels I’ve played and I found myself loving how strong Madeleine, Cassidy, Callum and other cast members were.
+Technology Tell's Jenni Lada rated the game "A", opining: "There's a depth to the characters and story that make it feel more real than other visual novels I've played and I found myself loving how strong Madeleine, Cassidy, Callum and other cast members were.
 The Royal Trap is a game people will want to play more than once and I think Hanako Games should be applauded for that."
-GameZebo's Neilie Johnson gave 4 out of 5 stars and wrote: "My attention was held from start to finish by its mature themes and convincing character exchanges, not to mention its impressive audio-visuals.
+GameZebos Neilie Johnson gave 4 out of 5 stars and wrote: "My attention was held from start to finish by its mature themes and convincing character exchanges, not to mention its impressive audio-visuals.
 So much so, that once I've gotten over the disappointing results of my first-try ending, I'll no doubt play through the whole thing again."